GovTechSG/seed-documentation/offboard-device/mac-os-using-script.md

 # Offboard macOS device using a script

-This new offboarding method is in the **Beta** phase, and in this method, we simplified the offboarding process into two steps.

 [Step 1: Offboard device from SEED components](#step-1-offboard-device-from-seed-components)

 [Step 2: Submit Intune Device ID](#step-2-submit-intune-device-id)